Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Asymptotic properties of discrepancy-based abc posterior distributions

-As clarified in Section~\ref{sec_ass}, conditions (\ref{C3})--(\ref{C4}) can~be broadly verified leveraging known bounds on the Rademacher complexity, and hold for the relevant \textsc{ips} discrepancies in Examples~\ref{exm_wass}--\ref{exm_sum} under either no additional constraints or for suitable spaces $\mathcal{Y}$ (e.g., bounded ones); see Examples \ref{exm_wass1}--\ref{exm_sum1} and refer to the Supplementary Materials for the analysis of other relevant \textsc{ips} discrepancies.
-Moreover, these conditions are generally not stronger than those implicit in current theory on discrepancy--based \textsc{abc}, and are inherently related with the notion of uniform Glivenko--Cantelli~classes \citep[see e.g.,][Chapter 4]{wainwright2019high}, arguably a minimal sufficient requirement to establish convergence and concentration properties that, unlike those currently derived, hold uniformly over $\mathcal{P}(\mathcal{Y})$.
+Notice that (\ref{C3})--(\ref{C4}) depend, in principle, on $\mathcal{P}(\mathcal{Y})$.
+Nonetheless, as clarified within Section~\ref{sec_ass}, available bounds on the Rademacher complexity ensure that these two conditions hold for the relevant \textsc{ips} discrepancies in Examples~\ref{exm_wass}--\ref{exm_sum} under either no constraints on $\mathcal{P}(\mathcal{Y})$ --- thereby circumventing such a dependence --- or for suitable spaces $\mathcal{Y}$ (e.g., bounded ones).
+Unlike for constraints on the unknown $\mu^*$ and on $ \{ \mu_\theta: \theta \in \Theta \subseteq \mathbb{R}^{p} \} $, conditions on $\mathcal{Y}$ can be verified in practice; see Examples \ref{exm_wass1}--\ref{exm_sum1}, and refer to the Supplementary Material for the analysis of other relevant \textsc{ips} discrepancies.
+Moreover, Assumptions (\ref{C3}) and (\ref{C4}) are generally not stronger than those implicit in the current theory on discrepancy-based \textsc{abc}, and are inherently related with the notion of uniform Glivenko--Cantelli classes \citep[see e.g.,][Chapter~4]{wainwright2019high}, arguably a minimal sufficient requirement for establishing convergence and concentration properties that, unlike those currently derived, hold uniformly over $\mathcal{P}(\mathcal{Y})$.
+This latter point is further clarified in Propositions \ref{corr_MMD_unb} and \ref{corr_Wasserstein_unb}, which state concentration results for \textsc{mmd} with unbounded kernel in $\mathbb{R}^{d}$ (which also includes \textsc{abc} with unbounded summary statistics) and Wasserstein-1 distance in $\mathbb{R}^{d}$, respectively.
+Although these two discrepancies meet (\ref{C3})--(\ref{C4}) for suitable constraints on $\mathcal{Y}$, in general unbounded $\mathcal{Y}$ settings these conditions are no more guaranteed for such discrepancies.
+In this case, Propositions~\ref{corr_MMD_unb} and \ref{corr_Wasserstein_unb} clarify that concentration properties can still be derived, but at the expense of additional constraints on $\mu^*$ and $ \{ \mu_\theta: \theta \in \Theta \subseteq \mathbb{R}^{p} \} $, which yield results that hold uniformly only in a suitable subset of $\mathcal{P}(\mathcal{Y})$, rather than over the entire $\mathcal{P}(\mathcal{Y})$.
 It shall be also emphasized that the convergence theory derived in Section~\ref{sec_abc_lim} does not necessarily require a vanishing Rademacher complexity to obtain informative results.
-However, it also clarifies that, when this condition is verified, the limiting pseudo--posterior inherits the same threshold--control on $\mathcal{D}_\mathfrak{F} (\mu_\theta, \mu^*)$ as the one established by the \textsc{abc} procedure on $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\hat{\mu}_{y_{1:n}})$.
+However, it also clarifies that, when this condition is verified, the limiting pseudo-posterior inherits the same threshold-control on $\mathcal{D}_\mathfrak{F} (\mu_\theta, \mu^*)$ as the one established by rejection \textsc{abc} on $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\hat{\mu}_{y_{1:n}})$.